ZackSoucek/DdbTomeSim/README.md

     description
     state
     position
-write to a file for saving data each button is a line probably
+write to a file for saving data probably using pickle module each button is a line probably